Finger breathing – how to calm anxious children

 If you have ever tried to tell a young child who is in the grip of a big emotion to “Calm down,” you will know that often doesn’t work.
 Children need much more concrete strategies to help them cope when they are feeling overwhelmed.
 Like finger breathing.
 This is a great way for children to calm themselves down and manage anxiety and overwhelm.
 Teach them how to do it when they are in a calm moment (when they are overwrought is never a good time to get them to engage their learning brains!).
-And then prompt them to do their finger breathing when they need to reduce their fight-or-flight and find control.
+And then prompt them to do their finger breathing when they need to reduce their fight-or-flight and find calm.

 Here’s how to do it: